shoaibazadc/Cybersecurity-Lab-SIEM/docs/rules.md

 | Alert visible in | Wazuh dashboard → Security Events |

 **Tuning History**
-- Added child suppression rule 100011 to eliminate persistent false positives from `MicrosoftEdgeUpdate.exe`, which uses `Invoke-WebRequest` internally during update checks.
+Added child suppression rule 100011 to eliminate persistent false positives from `MicrosoftEdgeUpdate.exe`.
+Edge's update mechanism invokes PowerShell download methods as part of its update check process, matching the detection pattern of this rule.

-**Automation Triggered**
+**Automation**
-This rule is tied to the Shuffle SOAR webhook integration.
-When it fires, the full automated pipeline executes: SHA256 hash extracted → Cortex queries VirusTotal → TheHive alert created → host isolated via `drop-firewall` if VirusTotal malicious count exceeds 3.
+Bound to the Shuffle SOAR webhook integration.
+When fired: SHA256 hash extracted → Cortex queries VirusTotal → TheHive alert created → host isolated via `drop-firewall` if VirusTotal malicious count exceeds 3.

 ---

 ## Rule 100011 - Microsoft Edge Update Suppression

-**Description**
-Suppression rule that silences rule 100010 when the offending process is `MicrosoftEdgeUpdate.exe`.
-Edge's update mechanism uses the same PowerShell download patterns as the parent rule and would otherwise generate persistent false positives in any environment where Edge is installed.
+**Description:** Suppression rule that silences rule 100010 when the offending process is `MicrosoftEdgeUpdate.exe`.
+Edge's update mechanism invokes PowerShell download methods as part of its update check process and would otherwise generate persistent false positives in any environment where Edge is installed.

-**Logic**
+**Data Source**
+- Sysmon Event ID 1 (Process Creation)

+**Rule**

 ```xml
 <rule id="100011" level="0">